yunuskorkmaz/docs.tr-tr/docs/framework/winforms/controls/how-to-display-web-style-links-with-the-windows-forms-richtextbox-control.md

        (this, &Form1::richTextBox1_LinkClicked);
     ```

-     <span data-ttu-id="807cc-116">Hemen çalışmaya tamamladıktan sonra oluşturduğunuz işlemi durdurmak önemlidir.</span><span class="sxs-lookup"><span data-stu-id="807cc-116">It is important to immediately stop the process you have created once you have finished working with it.</span></span> <span data-ttu-id="807cc-117">Yukarıdaki sunulan kodu aşağıdakilerle ilgili işlemi durdurmak için kodunuzu şuna benzeyebilir:</span><span class="sxs-lookup"><span data-stu-id="807cc-117">Referring to the code presented above, your code to stop the process might look like this:</span></span>
+     <span data-ttu-id="407a8-116">Hemen çalışmaya tamamladıktan sonra oluşturduğunuz işlemi durdurmak önemlidir.</span><span class="sxs-lookup"><span data-stu-id="407a8-116">It is important to immediately stop the process you have created once you have finished working with it.</span></span> <span data-ttu-id="407a8-117">Yukarıda gösterilen koda başvuran, işlemi durdurmak için kodunuzda şuna benzeyebilir:</span><span class="sxs-lookup"><span data-stu-id="407a8-117">Referring to the code presented above, your code to stop the process might look like this:</span></span>

     ```vb
     Public Sub StopWebProcess()